Small Web Design Changes Can Make a Big Difference

 Pay attention to file size.
 While you want the images and graphics on your site to be clear and sharp, don’t add too large images, or your page load speed will suffer.
 And when page load speed times go down, so do the number of visitors to your site.

 Also, don’t go overboard with images.
 Make sure the images and graphics you do use on your site are intentionally placed.
 In fact, that leads us to our next point—embracing whitespace.

 There’s this quote from Janis Krums of OPPORTUNITY that sums this up perfectly.

 “Chances are, you’ve cluttered areas of your website as new ideas and content have emerged over the years.
 Take some time to review what is critical to your business and what is not.
 Remove what isn’t, and find new, cleaner ways to present the refined content.”

 Krums recommends identifying the most important sections of your website.
 Then figure out a way to create additional white space around those.
-This will make sure your web design is working to lead the user’s eye where it needs to be going—looking at the important stuff.
+This will ensure your web design is working to lead the user’s eye where it needs to go– looking at the important stuff.

 4. Simplify Your Web Design

 Have you ever heard of the phenomenon known as the “mere exposure effect”?
 The American Psychological Association (APA) defines it as: “the finding that individuals show an increased preference (or liking) for a stimulus as a consequence of repeated exposure to that stimulus.”

 In other words, the more familiar a person is with something, the more they will like it.

 What’s that have to do with web design?